KenKundert/quantiphy/doc/user.rst

 *QuantiPhy* is a library that adds support to Python for both reading and writing numbers with SI scale factors and units.
-The primary working construct for *QuantiPhy* is :class:`quantiphy.Quantity`, which is a class whose objects hold the number and units that are used to represent a physical quantity.
+The primary working construct for *QuantiPhy* is :class:`Quantity`, which is a class whose objects hold the number and units that are used to represent a physical quantity.
 For example, to create a quantity from a string you can use:

 .. code-block:: python